 Summary: It is estimated that between 20% and 40% of all puppies born alive do not survive.
 Most of these will die before they are even weaned.
 We describe this heart breaking and frustrating illness as a fading puppy.

 It is estimated that between 20% and 40% of all puppies born alive do not survive.
 Most of these will die before they are even weaned.
 This most disturbing sickness is called ‘fading puppy’.
 Some information is known about it and yet there are still many questions surrounding it.

 A typical case would be that a beautiful and healthy litter is born.
 All went well with the whelping process.
 And all is well shortly afterward.
 The puppies continue to vigorously nurse and appear to be doing just fine.
 Then, after a day or two some of the puppies become weak and progressively become weaker.

 Fading puppies seem to lack the strength to nurse.
 They may become restless and cry incessantly.
 The mom of the litter may push them aside.
 Later their breathing becomes labored and nothing you can do seems to help.
 It is hard work to even keep them hydrated.
 When a puppy becomes dehydrated their swallow reflex is not as strong.
 When puppies cannot swallow liquid properly, the fluid goes into their lungs and pneumonia usually develops.

-If you have further comments or questions about 'Fading Puppies', feel free to visit our Forums, Use our 'Ask a Breeder a Question Link' or make a Comment on this article below.
+If you have further comments or questions about a ‘Fading Puppy’, feel free to visit our Forums or make a comment on this article below.
 We encourage participation and feedback.